 Some people attribute the spread of bad ideas to the anonymity offered by the Internet.
 While we think anonymity contributes to the speed of disdain, of thoughtlessness and the abundance of simple idiocy easily findable online, we think the reason bad ideas spread quickly is different.

 Essentially, in offline sharing (our meeting example), gravity works as a filter… Good stuff rises, usually, because it takes effort to raise and support it.
 No one invests the effort of speaking in support, challenging those who disagree — in person — into things, people, or ideas they think are doomed to failure.
 Or, at least, they don’t invest that kind of effort for very long.

 But online, gravity isn’t a good filter for ideas… It’s nearly effortless to retweet a link to something bad with a (LOL) or (what were they thinking?) addition.
 Since online gravity doesn’t pull at us with the same weight, we are more willing to fight it to spread, defend, etc. bad ideas.

-The dangers of living too long in a low-gravity environment has been proven by astronauts… Muscles atrophy, bones weaken.
-Don’t let the weak gravity of an online environment atrophy your mental muscle or your support system.
+The dangers of living too long in a low-gravity environment have been proven by astronauts… Muscles atrophy, bones weaken.
+Don’t let the weak gravity of an online environment atrophy your mental muscle or your idea support system.